BELARUS: Religious freedom survey, June 2009

 A youth group meeting at an address in Mozyr (Mazyr) (Gomel Region) where the charismatic Jesus Christ Church is registered but does not have state permission to gather was disrupted by ideology officials in February 2008, but no charges were brought.

 In July 2008, the KGB in Pruzhany District (Brest Region) tried to prohibit Fr Ioann Grudnitsky from conducting the funeral of a parishioner at a village cemetery.
-Fr Ioann belongs to the Russian Orthodox Church Abroad Provisional Supreme Church Authority, a body of Russian Orthodox Church Abroad members who refused to support the May 2007 reunification of their church with the Moscow Patriarchate.
-He has previously been handed down large fines for home worship.
+Fr Ioann belongs to the Russian Orthodox Church Outside Russia (ROCOR) Provisional Supreme Church Authority, a branch of the ROCOR which did not join the Moscow Patriarchate in May 2007.
+Fr Ioaan has previously been handed down large fines for home worship.

 In March 2007, KGB secret police even raided a prayer meeting of approximately 15 Moscow Patriarchate parishioners at a private apartment in Gomel.
 One of the group was later issued an official warning for leading an unregistered religious community and "disseminating religious teachings".